Most Expensive Lincoln University Neighborhoods

 Lincoln University home prices are not only among the most expensive in Pennsylvania, but Lincoln University real estate also consistently ranks among the most expensive in America.

-Lincoln University is a decidedly white-collar town, with fully 97.21% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Lincoln University is a town of sales and office workers, service providers and professionals.
-There are especially a lot of people living in Lincoln University who work in office and administrative support (18.66%), food service (18.38%) and sales jobs (18.11%).
+Lincoln University is a decidedly white-collar town, with fully 97.30% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Lincoln University is a town of service providers, sales and office workers and professionals.
+There are especially a lot of people living in Lincoln University who work in office and administrative support (24.26%), food service (20.22%) and sales jobs (11.86%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.29% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.